SebastianCB-dev/ActiveTimeAngular/README.md

 This is a simple task manager application built with Angular 14 and TypeScript.
 It is a work in progress and is not yet complete.

+You can view a live demo of the application [here](https://activetime.netlify.app/).

 ## How it Works

 This application was built using the Angular CLI.
 The Angular CLI is a command line interface that allows you to quickly create and manage Angular applications.
 You can learn more about the Angular CLI [here](https://cli.angular.io/).